cezarmathe/tvcx-stack-core/src/nomad-bootstrap/README.md

-# nomad-core-config
+# nomad-bootstrap

-This module creates the core configuration of the Consul cluster.
+This module creates the configuration(files) of the Nomad cluster.

 ## Usage